 Paul gave them a very realistic view of the Christian life.
-He let them know that coming to Christ can sometimes bring conflict and suffering.
-His own life was the best illustration of this reality.
-They had been warned to expect trouble.
+He had told them to expect trouble.
 At the same time Paul understood that just because they had been forewarned didn't guarantee that the Thessalonians would suffer well.